UNGVSN/symfony-educational-project/README.md

 - Database, forms, security, API, and more
 - Production deployment considerations

+### 5. Rebuild the Framework
+The `framework-rebuild/` section teaches you how Symfony works internally by building it from scratch:
+- **12 progressive chapters** covering all core components
+- **300+ PHP files** with complete implementations
+- **Full test suites** for each component
+- **Detailed documentation** explaining how each part works
+- Learn by doing: build Request/Response, Router, HttpKernel, DI Container, and more

 ## Topics Covered

 This project covers all essential Symfony topics using the **latest stable version**: